0xddom/libmakise/README.md

 # Makise

 Makise is a library for running genetic algorithms.
+When time permits I want to expand and clean-up the code and the public API.

 The internal representation of the genotypes is the very common binary string.